angelackennedy/roleout-app/SETUP.md

 **Note:** This script recreates all storage policies for avatars, posts, and recordings to ensure they're all properly configured.
 All storage policy changes are wrapped in a **transaction** to ensure atomicity - if anything fails, all changes are rolled back automatically.
 This ensures your buckets are never left in a partially-secured state.

 This file is **idempotent** - safe to run multiple times!

+**Note:** After adding the reports feature, you'll need to re-run the search RPC functions SQL file (`supabase-search-rpc.sql`) to update the functions with the new `current_user_id` parameter for filtering reported posts.

 ## Storage Buckets Summary